-(a) a medical practitioner qualified to practise medicine;

-(b) the consulting physician to whom the employee is referred by the medical practitioner in above, providing medical evidence of the employee's inability to work in any of the following circumstances:

-(1) where it appears that a pattern of consistent or frequent absence from work is developing;

-(2) where the employee has been absent for five or more consecutive shifts or work;

-(3) where at least 30 days of illness or injury time have elapsed since the last Gateway Employee Medical Form was obtained; or return to work.
+- (a) a medical practitioner qualified to practise medicine; - (b) the consulting physician to whom the employee is referred by the medical practitioner in above, providing medical evidence of the employee's inability to work in any of the following circumstances: - (1) where it appears that a pattern of consistent or frequent absence from work is developing; - (2) where the employee has been absent for five or more consecutive shifts or work; - (3) where at least 30 days of illness or injury time have elapsed since the last Gateway Employee Medical Form was obtained; or - (4) where, as indicated on a Gateway Employee Medical Leave Form, the employee is anticipated to be unable to work for an extended period, 30 days prior to the anticipated date of return to work.
 If the Gateway Employee Medical Leave Form states that the employee will be on a medical leave greater than 90 days, then the Employer may request another Gateway Employee Medical Leave Form to be filled out by the medical practitioner every three months until the employee returns to his full duties and hours.